Advanced MA in European Interdisciplinary Studies & European Security and Strategy Study Track

 semester

-The European Interdisciplinary Studies programme is updated annually to align with economic, political, social, and technological developments.
-In the second semester, students select one of four thematic majors and customize their study plan based on their interests.
-They benefit from skill-focused workshops, simulation games, masterclasses, and a second study trip.
-Additionally, students write a Master’s thesis on a topic related to their coursework.
+Our programme is updated annually to align with economic, political, social, and technological developments.
+Students not enrolled in the "European Security and Strategy Study Track" choose one of 4 thematic majors, tailored to their interests.
+The semester includes skills workshops, simulations, masterclasses, a second study trip, and a Master’s thesis linked to their coursework.

-See our majors
+See our study track and majors

 A first-class academic environment